developing a content calendar for B2B SaaS

 Step 4: Developing and Integrating Diverse Content Formats

-Research shows that B2B prospects perform a dozen online searches before visiting a vendor’s website.
-(Think with Google)
+Research from Think with Google shows that B2B prospects perform a dozen online searches before visiting a vendor’s website.
+(Source)

 That’s why smart content diversity hits different touchpoints throughout the customer journey.